mednche/mednche.github.io/_posts/blog/2018-05-04-IALEIA-award.md

 feature-img: "/images/blog/award-winners-ialeia.jpg"
 thumbnail: "/images/blog/thumbs/award-winners-ialeia.jpg"
 tags: [Conference, Award, Travel]
-teaser: International award from the International Association for Law Enforcement and Intelligence Analysts.
+teaser: International award from the International Association for Law Enforcement and Intelligence Analysts - Los Angeles.
 blog: true

 ---

+I was very fortunate to be given the opportunity to travel to Los Angeles to receive my international award at the IALEIA conference.
+Such a humbling experience!

-#### Award for Excellence
+#### About the Award for Excellence

 The [IALEIA Award for Excellence category Individual](https://www.ialeia.org/awards.php) recognises individuals for outstanding contributions as intelligence analysts utilising intelligence products leading to the achievement of the organisation’s objectives.